gitreunion/datacup-challenge-data-lela/INSTALL.md

 # Installation Steps
 1. Clone this project.
-2. Run the Dockerfile using the following command: docker run -d -p 8080:8080 --rm datalela-apps
+2. Run the Dockerfile using the following command: docker build -t datalela-apps . docker run -d -p 8080:8080 --rm datalela-apps
-3. Access the application at "http://localhost:8080"
+4. Access the application at "http://localhost:8080"

 ## Production